superfaceai/parser/README.md

 - `prepush` - run `test`, `lint` and `format` checks.
 This should run without errors before you push anything to git.

 Lastly, to build a local artifact run `yarn build` or `npm run build`.

-## Publishing

-Package publishing is done through GitHub release functionality.

-[Draft a new release](https://github.com/superfaceai/parser/releases/new) to publish a new version of the package.

-Use semver for the version tag.
-It must be in format of `v<major>.<minor>.<patch>`.

-Github Actions workflow will pick up the release and publish it as one of the [packages](https://www.npmjs.com/package/@superfaceai/parser).

 ## Maintainers